cloudblog004/fantasticfoodies/content/en/posts/2363-recipe-of-speedy-chicken-and-amp-bamboo-shoots-stir-fry.md

 1. Pork meat is also good.
 (This becomes a simple sweet and sour pork.)
 When bamboo shoots are in season you can reduce the amount of meat and make the shoots the main ingredient, and that&#39;s also delicious I think.
 1. Ready to serve and ENJOY!

-Chicken is an esoteric programming language by Torbjörn Söderstedt, in which &#34;chicken&#34; is the only valid symbol.
-A chicken program consists of the tokens &#34;chicken&#34;, &#34; &#34; and &#34;\n&#34;.
+Chicken is an esoteric programming language by Torbjörn Söderstedt, in which *chicken* is the only valid symbol.
+A chicken program consists of the tokens *chicken*, * * and *\n*.
 Every line has a number of chickens separated by spaces.
 The number of chickens corresponds to an opcode.

-So that is going to wrap it up with this special food chicken &amp; bamboo shoots stir-fry recipe.
+So that is going to wrap it up with this special food chicken & bamboo shoots stir-fry recipe.
 Thanks so much for your time.
 I am confident you can make this at home.
 There's gonna be more interesting food at home recipes coming up.
 Remember to save this page on your browser, and share it to your loved ones, colleague and friends.
 Thanks again for reading.
 Go on get cooking!